absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 Replace `<pod-name>` with the actual name of the pod you want to inspect.

-### Interacting with Supermq Services After Deployment
+### Interacting with Magistrala Services After Deployment

-Once Supermq is successfully deployed, you can interact with its services in the following ways:
+Once Magistrala is successfully deployed, you can interact with its services in the following ways:

 - **Web-based User Interface (UI)**
-- **Supermq CLI tool** (see the [CLI Documentation](https://docs.supermq.abstractmachines.fr/cli/))
+- **Magistrala CLI tool** (see the [CLI Documentation](https://docs.magistrala.abstractmachines.fr/cli/))
 - **HTTP API Clients** (e.g., `curl`, Postman)

 #### Accessing Services via Ingress

-Supermq uses the `ingress-nginx-controller` to expose services through Kubernetes Ingress resources.
+Magistrala uses the `ingress-nginx-controller` to expose services through Kubernetes Ingress resources.
 Depending on where you're running your cluster, the method for accessing the services differs slightly.

 #### **DigitalOcean (DO) Deployment**